Deshaun Thomas: Panathinaikos (2018–2020)

 On July 30, 2018, Thomas signed a one-year deal with Greek club Panathinaikos of the EuroLeague, joining his former head coach Xavi Pascual.

-On February 17, 2019, Thomas won the Greek Basketball Cup title by helping Panathinaikos BC win PAOK BC (79-73) in the Big Final, held in Heraklion Indoor Sports Arena, Crete.
+On February 17, 2019, Thomas won the Greek Basketball Cup title by helping Panathinaikos BC win PAOK BC (79–73) in the Big Final, held in Heraklion Indoor Sports Arena, Crete.
 Deshaun had 12 points and 10 rebounds (double-double).
 Deshaun won the Greek Championship too, after Panathinaikos beaten Promitheas, undefeated in best-of-five series.
-He had 13.3 points, 4.7 rebounds and 1.3 assists in 23.2 minutes in the League.
+He averaged 13.3 points, 4.7 rebounds and 1.3 assists in 23.2 minutes in the domestic league.

 On July 2, 2019, Thomas extended his contract with Panathinaikos for two more years.
+During the shortened 2019–2020 campaign, in 28 EuroLeague games, Thomas averaged 13.9 points, 4.4 rebounds, 1 assist and 1 steal, playing around 30 minutes per contest.

+On June 29, 2020, Thomas parted ways with the Greek powerhouse, the only club in his career so far where he stayed for more than one season.

 Alvark Tokyo (2020–2021)

 On August 1, 2020, the Alvark Tokyo announced that they had reached agreement with Thomas in joining them.

-Bayern Munich (2021–present)
+Bayern Munich (2021–2022)

-On August 10, 2021, he has signed with Bayern Munich of the Basketball Bundesliga (BBL).
+On August 10, 2021, Thomas signed with Bayern Munich of the Basketball Bundesliga (BBL).
+In 36 EuroLeague games, he averaged 9.6 points and 3.2 rebounds, playing around 23 minutes per contest.